maurges/every-rust-gui-library/notes.md

 mouse.
 Well ok, let's write it off as a temporary development problem and continue.

+List operates on a vec of items, not bindings.
+Fucking hell.
+They aren't even mutable bindings, so it's shit and doesn't work.

+I can't make a binding from a mutable reference, because I need to be able to copy binding, but mut ref doesn't allow that.
+That means I must now think of how to make a vec of bindings from something.
+Yeahh, I made a vec of bindings alright, but I can't use them since they are not instance of Hash.
+Fuck me, is this possible at all?
+I mean, it might be possible with a lot of rc-refcell and manual updating, but I don't wanna.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's